DaemonFG/DaemonFG/README.md

   <summary>The books that I am writing or translating</summary>
   <br>

-* [Orignal writing] A online book about Natural language processing
+* [Orignal writing] A online book about natural language processing
 </details>